 The property, affairs and business of Lion Biotechnologies, Inc. are conducted under the supervision and management of our Board of Directors, as called for under the laws of Nevada and our Bylaws.
 Pursuant to our Bylaws, our Board of Directors may establish committees of one or more directors from time-to-time, as it deems appropriate.
-Our common stock is quoted on the OTCQB under the symbol "LBIO."
-The OTCQB does not require us to establish or maintain an audit, nominating or compensation committee.
-Nevertheless, our Board of Directors does maintain an audit, nominating and compensation committee, as described below.
+Our common stock currently is listed on The Nasdaq Global Market under the symbol "LBIO."